antirez/zx2040/README.md

 If you build from sources:

+* Install `picotool` (`pip install picotool`, or alike) and the Pico SDK.
 * Create a `device_config.h` file in the main directory.
 For the Pimoroni Tufty 2040 just do `cp devices/tufty2040.h device_config.h`.
 Otherwise if you have some different board, or you made one by hand with a Pico and an ST77xx display, just check the self-commented example file under the `devices` directory and create a configuration for your setup: it's easy, just define your pins and the display interface (SPI/parallel).
+* Transfer the games images on the flash.
+Enter the `games` directory, add your games `.z80` files there if you want, otherwise there is a just a single demo already included (Note: the games may be under copyright, I'm not responsible in case you use copyrighted material without permission), see the games list for games that already have a keymap defined, also check `keymaps.h` to see how to name the `.z80` file for each game.
+For instance Jetpac should be named `jetpac.z80`.
+Put the Pico in boot mode and run the `loadgames.py` Python program: this program will generate the game list header (used in the next step) and will upload the games to the device flash memory.
 * Compile with: `mkdir build; cd build; cmake ..; make`.
+* If you get compilation errors about keymap files, either the .z80 file was not copyed inside `games` with a name matching the keymap, or a keymap is not defined for that game inside `keymaps.h`.
 * Transfer the `zx.uf2` file to your Pico (put it in boot mode pressing the boot button as you power up the device, then drag the file in the `RPI-RP2` drive you see as a USB drive).
-* Transfer the games images on the flash.
-Enter the `games` directory, add your games `.z80` files there (Note: the games may be under copyright, I'm not responsible in case you use copyrighted material without permission), see the games list for games that already have a keymap defined.
-Put the Pico in boot mode (again) and run the `loadgames.py` Python program.
-Note that you need `picotool` installed (`pip install picotool`, or alike) to run it.

 ## Installation from pre-built images

-If you have a Tufty 2040, you can just grab one of the images under the `uf2` directory in this repository and flash your device.
-Done.

-If you want to create pre-built images with more games or for other devices, check the UF2 merge program under the `uf2-append` directory.
-There is a README inside, that explains how to use the program.
+For the Tufty 2040 I'll add an UF2 file with a few games included.
+For now I had to remove it, because of games copyright concerns.
+I need to understand which Spectrum games can be freely distributed.

 ## Usage